pranavsivakumar100/job-scraper/README.md

 # Run automated setup
 ./setup_scheduler.sh

-# The script will:
-# 1. Install all dependencies
-# 2. Test the scheduler
+# This will install dependencies, test the scheduler,
-# 3. Create systemd service
-# 4. Start automated scraping
+# create a systemd service, and start automated scraping
 ```

 ### Manual Setup